povisenko/povisenko/README.md

 * [Goodreads](https://www.goodreads.com/user/show/123456509-serhii-pov-senko)
 * [LinkedIn](https://www.linkedin.com/in/povisenko/)

-Feel free [to email](mailto:serhii.povisenko@icloud.com) me on any related topic or drop a line over other social platforms.
+Feel free to [email](mailto:serhii.povisenko@icloud.com) on any related topic or drop a line on other social platforms.